-ARRIVAL DAY: Your first and final nights accommodation is in the naval city of Plymouth near the start of the bike route.
-There are many places of interest here with museums relating to Plymouths maritime history.
-There is also a good variety of places to eat in the city from fish and chip shops to traditional pubs or luxury restaurants (meals not included in the tour price).
-Overnight Plymouth, Devon.
+ARRIVAL DAY: Your first and final nights’ accommodation is in the naval city of Plymouth near the start of the bike route.
+There are many places of interest here with museums relating to Plymouth’s maritime history.
+There is also a good variety of places to eat in the city from fish and chip shops to traditional pubs or luxury restaurants.
+Overnight: Plymouth, Devon.

 DAY ONE: Plymouth to Tavistock.
-Distance approx. 21 miles (34km).
-After breakfast you pick-up your bikes from the hire shop and begin the ride out of Plymouth.
-A disused railway line very flat and no worries about traffic, gives you time to get used to the bikes.
-Then miner country roads lead through beautifully green countryside with one or two hills to negotiate.
-An alternative steeper route takes you to the edge of the Dartmoor National Park.
+Distance approx. 21 miles (34 km).
+After breakfast you pick-up your bikes from the hire shop and begin the ride out of Plymouth on a disused railway line with no worries about traffic, allowing you time to get used to the bikes.
+Minor country roads lead through beautifully green countryside with one or two hills to negotiate.
+An alternative steeper route takes you to the edge of Dartmoor National Park.
 A handy pub at this point provides a good lunch stop where you can decide which way to go.
 Both routes have a few river valleys to ascend and descend before reaching the busy market town of Tavistock.
-There are a selection of pubs and restaurants to choose from for an evening meal (not included).
-Overnight Tavistock, Devon.
+There are a selection of pubs and restaurants to choose from for an evening meal.
+Overnight: Tavistock, Devon.

 DAY TWO: Tavistock to Okehampton.
-Distance approx. 20 miles (32km).
-Leaving Tavistock starts with a stiff climb back up on to the north west flanks of Dartmoor.
+Distance approx. 20 miles (32 km).
+Leaving Tavistock you’ll start with a stiff climb back up onto the northwest flanks of Dartmoor.
 This is a spectacular section of the tour with breathtaking views as you cross river valleys over Victorian viaducts.
 The next place you will encounter is Lynford.
 This pretty little village has a castle and a pub!
-Climbing again you reach the highest point of the tour at 290 meters, Sourton Down provides more stunning views over North Devon.
-Descending down to Meldon there is an old steam train operating a regular service to Okehampton, should you feel a bit tiered.
-Okehampton is a busy little market town with a good variety of places to eat (not included).
-Overnight Okehampton, Devon.
+Climbing again you reach the highest point of the tour at 290 meters (Sourton Down), providing more stunning views over North Devon.
+Descending down to Meldon there is an old steam train operating a regular service to Okehampton (should you feel a bit tired).
+Okehampton is a busy little market town with a good variety of places to eat.
+Overnight: Okehampton, Devon.

 DAY FOUR: Great Torrington to Barnstable.
-Distance approx. 20 miles (32km).
+Distance approx. 20 miles (32 km).
 This section is quite different in character from the high moors and valleys you have passed through.
-Almost entirely off-road now the trail follows the River Torridge to Bideford with many tourist attractions including an Art Gallery, Museum, a Working Quay and Medieval Long Bridge.
-Heading inland along the River Taw estuary the route crosses a beautiful marshland Nature Reserves before reaching Barnstable where you will stay for 2 nights.
-Barnstable has many heritage sites to visit and a variety of places to eat in the town from fish and chip shops to traditional pubs and restaurants (not included).
-Overnight Barnstable, Devon.
+Almost entirely off-road the trail follows the River Torridge to Bideford with many tourist attractions including an art gallery, museum, a working quay and a long medieval bridge.
+Heading inland along the River Taw estuary the route crosses a beautiful marshland nature reserve before reaching Barnstable where you will stay for 2 nights.
+Barnstable has many heritage sites to visit and a variety of restaurants in the town.
+Overnight: Barnstable, Devon.

 DAY FIVE: Barnstable to Barnstable.
 Distance optional.
-Today there are various circular rides you can choose from, or you may decide to have rest day.
-A traffic-free cycle trail leads to Braunton, this route joins quite country roads to the coast at Georgeham.
-A lovely coastal section takes alongside a surf beach at Woolacombe Sand, this is an ideal place to have a swim and a picnic.
+Today there are various circular rides you can choose from, or you may decide to have a rest day.
+A traffic-free cycle trail leads to Braunton.
+This route joins quiet country roads to the coast at Georgeham.
+A lovely coastal section takes you alongside a surf beach at Woolacombe Sand, an ideal place to have a swim and a picnic.
 At any point you can return to Barnstable, but for the more adventures there is another cycle trail that will take you to Ilfracombe.
 This very popular tourist seaside resort is well worth the 40 mile circular ride.
-Back at Barnstable the many cafés, pubs and restaurants will ensure another enjoyable night here (not included).
-Overnight Barnstable, Devon.
+Back at Barnstable the many cafés, pubs and restaurants will ensure another enjoyable night out.
+Overnight: Barnstable, Devon.

 RAIL TRAVEL from LONDON to PLYMOUTH (NOT included in tour price): The nearest rail station is Plymouth.